Best Shoes For Sesamoiditis

 - ASICS Gel-Quantum 180 4 Men’s Running Shoe

 - Skechers Men’s Status 2.0-Mosent Canvas Moc Toe Oxford Shoe

 - Skechers Performance Go Walk 3 Walking Shoe (Unisex)

 Sesamoid bones are embedded within tendons, located at various parts of the body.
 In the foot, two sesamoid bones are located within the ball of the foot, underneath the joint of the big toe.
 The bones are small and work with the tendons to allow flexibility of the big toe so that it can move freely.

-The sesamoids absorb weight that’s placed onto the ball of the foot as you walk, run or jump.
+The sesamoids absorb weight that’s placed onto the ball of your foot as you walk, run or jump.
 They act as a weight-bearing surface, providing leverage for the big toe as you push off of it while moving.